 This website contains a history of our activities including our meeting agendas, our meeting minutes, (click on Council Meetings to find them) current issues, our bylaws and links to other websites that might be valuable.

 Our Agenda is posted as soon as it is available, usually by the weekend before the meeting.
-Our Minutes page has a list of the minutes for the previous 12 months.
-Our Current Issues pages have postings concerning various issues in the Avila Valley area.
+Our Minutes page has a list of the minutes for the current year.
+Previous years minutes can be found under Archived Minutes.
+Our Current Issues pages have postings concerning various issues and projects in the Avila Valley area that are currently being reviewed by the council.
 Visit our Contacts and Links pages to find how to reach the board and other organizations that are concerned with our valley.
 Our Bylaws page is just that.